StatsIMUWr/StudentsProject2019/HasalJasicToczek/README.md

 # Credit Risk Vis

 An R tool and Shiny application to visualize Credit Risk data.
-The app can be accessed ...
-TBA.
+The app can be accessed at

 http://toczek.shinyapps.io/credit_data_analysis